kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces.md

     - company_rating
 ```

-> **Warning**: In Kedro, you cannot run pipelines with the same node names.
+> In Kedro, you cannot run pipelines with the same node names.
 In this example, both pipelines have nodes with the same names, so it's impossible to execute them together.
 However, `base_data_science` is not registered and will not be executed with the `kedro run` command.
-The `data_science` pipeline created inside the `create_pipeline()` function, based on `base_data_science`, will be executed during `kedro run` because it will be autodiscovered by Kedro.
+The `data_science` pipeline, on the other hand, will be executed during `kedro run` because it will be autodiscovered by Kedro, as it was created inside the `create_pipeline()` function.

 If you want to execute `base_data_science` and `data_science` pipelines together or reuse `base_data_science` a few more times, you need to modify the node names.
 The easiest way to do this is by using namespaces.